BitterMug/PingSweep/README.md

 localhost:8081/api/activity
 localhost:8081/api/activity/"ip"

-Activity gets date formated for future usage in app for easy visualisation.
+Activity get formated for future usage in app for easy visualisation per user days in week and hour.

-Per user days in week and hour.
+Only successful pings and nameList for aliases are stored in db.
+Statistics calculated on request.